Competitor Analysis: How to Analyze Your Competitors in 2024

 Make a varied list of competitors to start with, including both the top names in your niche, brands who are doing just a little bit better than you are, and those who are trying to catch up to you.

 You can base your list on current search engine rankings, as it will be the easiest to track.
+But beware of picking too many indirect competitors this way.
 Or you can devise your own system, based on real-world facts you are already familiar with.

 Competitor analysis chart example